Refurbishment and Fit Out / International / 2015 /

 The ‘Re-use and direct recycling of materials’ criteria always apply, even where there is nothing being taken out of the building, i.e. there is no strip-out.
 This means that waste from the actual refurbishment works, i.e. the new products being installed, which may potentially be recycled or re-used, such as damaged products, off-cuts, spares, pallets, packaging - anything delivered to the site, can contribute to the requirements for these credits.
 The ‘Re-use and direct recycling of materials’ criteria apply, regardless of whether the ‘Pre-refurbishment audit’ credit is applicable.

-Recyclable, general and organic waste storage – Space, labelling and segregation - KBCN1577
+Recyclable, general and organic waste storage – space, labelling and segregation - KBCN1577

 Strategies may vary according to the specifics of each project, their waste streams and collection arrangements.
 The aim of these requirements is to encourage recycling, ensuring that it is correctly sorted and to prevent cross-contamination of waste streams.
-Labelling the recycling area This is required to alert building users and collection agencies to the location of the recycling facility.
-Labelling each recyclable waste stream This can be done by labelling the bins or their dedicated space within the recycling facility, or both.
-Co-mingled recyclable waste This must be labelled, as above.
-See also additional requirements outlined in KBCN0696 General or organic waste Sufficient space for general and, where relevant, organic waste is required in addition to meeting the requirements for recyclable waste.
+Label the recycling area This is required to alert building users and collection agencies to the location of the recycling facility.
+Label each recyclable waste stream This can be done by labelling the bins or their dedicated space within the recycling facility, or both.
+Mixed recycling bins and / or spaces are clearly labelled with their constituent waste streams.
+General or organic waste have their own dedicated spaces Sufficient space for general and, where relevant, organic waste is required in addition to meeting the requirements for recyclable waste.
 This does not have to be within a separate facility, but if combined with recyclable waste storage, there is greater risk of cross-contamination.
-The following requirements therefore apply in this situation: Shell only/Shell and core projects Please also refer to KBCN1380
+The following requirements apply in this situation: If provision of waste bins is out of scope Where the provision of waste bins is outside the scope of the developer, it is clearly not possible to label the bins.
+In this situation, the following compliance options are available:

 Recycled aggregate evidence prior to contractor’s appointment - KBCN0231